AdithyaKotian/silent-failure-detector-for-ML-pipelines/README.md

 Silent Failure Detector for ML Pipelines

 1.Problem Statement — What Is Silent Failure?
-In production ML systems, models are trained on historical data (Day 0).
+In production ML systems, models are trained on historical data.
 Over time, real-world data changes due to user behavior, market shifts, or system changes.

 When this happens: